-There you’ll find a wealth of helpful information from our readers — dog owners and breeders as well as community-minded veterinary professionals, nutritionists and dog food companies.
+In the Comments area and in our Forums, you’ll find a wealth of helpful information from other readers — dog owners, breeders, community-minded veterinary professionals, nutritionists and dog food companies.

 - Comments about a company’s customer service

-Best of all, find out whether our readers’ dogs give a “tails up” or a “tails down” to the taste of a particular product.
+More importantly, find out from others whether their dogs give a “tails up” or a “tails down” to the taste of a particular food.

-We tend to dislike dog foods made with by-products — especially plant-based by-products.
+When evaluating a product, we tend to favor dog foods made with quality plant and animal ingredients — especially named meats.
 And we downgrade recipes that contain:

 - Generic animal fats

 - Synthetic chemical preservatives